 - You name The Nature Conservancy as the beneficiary of a qualifying retirement plan through a beneficiary designation form, ensuring assets will not be included in your taxable estate.
 An extra step may be required to designate a 401(k).

 - After your lifetime, the residue of your plan passes to The Nature Conservancy tax-free and to any other named heirs.

 - Escape both income AND estate tax levied on the residue left in your retirement account.
 Since the Conservancy is a non-profit organization, we won't pay income tax on the distribution, nor will the gift be subject to estate tax.
 The entire amount comes to us, and your heirs will benefit from a reduced estate tax burden.

-- You can continue to take withdrawals during your lifetime.
+- Continue to take withdrawals during your lifetime.

-- You can change the beneficiary if your circumstances change.
+- Change the beneficiary if your circumstances change.

 You can protect rivers and other natural places by making a planned gift with The Nature Conservancy.
 Contact us today.